 “It may well be that we spectators, who are not divinely gifted as athletes, are the only ones able truly to see, articulate, and animate the experience of the gift we are denied.
 And that those who receive and act out the gift of athletic genius must (out of necessity) be blind and dumb about it—and not because blindness and dumbness are the price of the gift, but because they are its essence.”

-In other words, we are able to express these ideas based on the fact that we concentrate on the arena of the mind, and their concentration lies in physical prowess.
+We talk about athletic accomplishment.
+They do it.
+We analyze and speculate about their prowess.
+They exhibit prowess.
+We concentrate on the arena of the mind, and their concentration lies in physical prowess.
 We, non-athlete types, think about the things they do, we fantasize about them, and they do them.
 We think about how glorious it would be to sink a championship winning basket over Bryon Russell, Michael Jordan just does it.
-We think about, and write about, that incredibly perfect and physically impossible baseline shot of a Tracy Austin, Tracy just does it.
+We wonder what Michael might do if he missed that shot.
+Michael didn’t think about that.
+We think about, and write about, that incredibly perfect and physically impossible baseline shot of Tracy Austin just made.
+She just does it.
 We see the replays of their exploits endlessly repeated on Sportscenter, and we hear almost as many different analyses of them.
 We then think about these plays from all these varied angles that are provided, and we project ourselves onto that platform.
-We don’t think about all the rigorous hours a Michael Jordan spent in gyms preparing for that moment, we simply think about that moment, and what it would mean to us to have conquered such a moment.
-So, when one of these athletes steps away from that stage to offer us a few words about that moment and those few words center around the “I just did it” meme we are profoundly disappointed.
+We don’t think about all the rigorous hours a Jordan and Austin spent preparing for that moment, we simply think about that moment, and what it would mean to us to have conquered such a moment.
+So, when one of these athletes steps away from that stage to offer us a few words about that moment and those few words center around the “I just did it” meme, we are profoundly disappointed.
 To paraphrase Yoda, “They don’t think, they do, or they do not.”
 They use the force granted to them though spending a greater percentage of their lives in gyms, on tennis courts, and in weight rooms.
 They concentrate on muscle memory to prevent the mind from interfering with their eventual completion of the act.
-If we, non-athlete types, were in a similar situation, we would think about the significance of the history of the game, the profundity of the moment, how this moment may affect the rest of our lives, how many people are watching us, if Bryon is a better athlete than we are, and if he will block our shot, what the fellas are going to say about this play after the game, and we become so immersed in the enormity of the moment that we probably think too much to make the shot.
-The point is that they’ve made that shot so many times, in so many different ways and games, that they simply rely on muscle memory to make the championship shot.
+If we, non-athlete types, were in a similar situation, we might think about the significance of the history of the game, the profundity of the moment, and how this moment might affect the rest of our lives.
+We might also think about how many people are watching us, if Bryon is a better athlete than we are, and if he will block our shot.
+We think about what our peers are going to say about this play after the game, and we become so immersed in the enormity of the moment that we probably think too much to make the shot.
+The point is that they’ve made that shot so many times, in so many different ways, in practice and in games, that they simply rely on muscle memory to make the championship shot.
 They may think about that shot, as long as it takes them to project it, but once they step on the court, they go on auto-pilot and complete the mission.
-They would love to give Hemingway-esque descriptions of their game, that satisfied us all, and lands them in a weekly spot on ESPN’s Pardon the Interruption, but for all the reasons described here they are simply not capable of it.
+They would probably love to give Hemingway-esque descriptions of their game, that satisfy us all, because they know it might land them an announcer job of some sort, but there is a reason Joe Montana, Michael Jordan, and so many other top-shelf athletes that broadcasters would’ve paid millions for never ended up with a job in a booth.
+There’s a reason Larry Bird and Magic Johnson were two of the greatest of all time, but they weren’t great coaches.
+There’s also a reason, and a number of reasons why they could accomplish what we never could.

 I used to wonder what announcers were talking about when they said, “He’s too young to understand what this means.”
-This kid, as you call him, has been playing this game his whole life, and he’s lived the life of the championship level athlete, which means sacrificing the norms of daily life that his peers knew, and he’s done all that for “this” moment.
+This kid, as you call him, has been playing this game his whole life for this game, and he’s lived the life of the championship level athlete, which means sacrificing the norms of daily life that his peers knew, and he’s done all that for “this” moment.
 What do you mean he doesn’t know what it means?
-It dawned on me, after a couple struggles with it, that “this kid” doesn’t know what this moment would mean to that announcer … or those of us at home watching.
-In that post-game interview, then, we’re looking for something, some little nugget that we can identify with.
-When we get phrases from the cliché vault, we’re so disappointed that they didn’t put more effort into identifying with our sense of their glory.
+It dawned on me, after a couple struggles with it, that this kid doesn’t know what this moment would mean to the announcer … and, subsequently, those of us at home watching.
+In that post-game interview, then, we’re looking for something, some little nugget with which we can identify.
+When we get phrases from the cliché vault, we’re so disappointed that they didn’t put more effort into helping us identify with their glory, or our sense of their glory.
 We’re frustrated that they couldn’t reach us on our level.
 Yet, as Wallace states, it is the essence of a championship level athlete to be “blind and dumb” during the moments that define them, and we all know this to one degree or another.
 We’ve all seen these championship level athletes being interviewed about their individual moments thousands of times, so why do we continue to be so frustrated with them, and does this continued sense of frustration begin to say more about them or us?